Skip to content

 Warning

-Passing quality with .pdf or .pptx output raises RenderingError, as does rendering an empty deck.
+Passing quality with .pdf, .pptx, or animated output raises RenderingError, as does rendering an empty deck.

 .to_pdf() / .to_pptx()